 There is no data available as to how many individuals potentially entitled to temporary protection are present in Hungary.
-The only somewhat relevant data in that regard is the number of individuals entering from Ukraine to Hungary and the number of Ukrainian citizens entering from Romania to Hungary in 2022 and 2023.11 See these figures below: 12
+The only somewhat relevant data in that regard is the number of individuals entering from Ukraine to Hungary.
+According to UNHCR, as of 22 April 2025, 6.397,855 people crossed the Ukrainian- Hungarian border since 2022 February 24.
+However, this number also includes the daily cross-border commute of people living in one country and working in the other.